-As you know, I mentioned about “Benefits of User Onboarding“ in my previous blog post.
-This time, I will point out what you should pay attention to when preparing the user onboarding.
+Previously, we mentioned about “Benefits of User Onboarding” in our previous blog post.
+This time, we will point out what you should pay attention to when preparing your user onboarding flow.

-You need to be careful about when you show the walkthrough to users.
+You need to be careful about when you show your product walkthrough to users.
 The untimely display of guides bothers your users and negatively affects the user’s experience.
 You can trigger the guides to display by setting a timer, using the user’s idle time, or through hovering or clicking of specific elements.
-Don’t forget, the best walkthroughs are only shown to those users which need the most support.
+Don’t forget, the best onboarding guides are only shown to those users which need the most support.

 #4- Native design makes onboarding process much more smooth

 Thinking that product guides are something outside of the product is untrue.
 They are an essential part of the user experience and are shown on the user’s interface.
 They should be entirely compatible with your product.
 You need to customize the text’s font type and size, the media, the container’s background color, and the highlighting.
 Using a beautiful design makes your product guides native and more engaging.